 - head trauma

-- transient ischemic attack (TIA)—temporary decrease in blood supply to part of your brain
+- transient ischemic attack (TIA), a temporary decrease of blood supply to your brain

-- paraneoplastic syndrome—a rare immune response to a cancerous tumor
+- paraneoplastic syndromes, abnormal immune responses to certain cancerous tumors

 - spinal injuries